cyoung/stratux/README.md

 ## Main differences to original Stratux
 * Original Stratux: https://github.com/cyoung/stratux
 * Added OGN receiver functionality to receive several protocols on the 868Mhz frequency band, comparable to what the OpenGliderNetwork does
-* Merged VirusPilot's fixes and improvements for U-Blox 8/9 devices and Galileo/Glonass reception ([link](https://github.com/VirusPilot))
+* Several improvements and bug fixes to GPS handling and chip configuration (by [VirusPilot](https://github.com/VirusPilot)
+* Support for transmitting OGN via a TTGO T-Beam
 * If no pressure sensor is present, Stratux EU will try to estimate your pressure altitude with atmospheric information received from other aircraft.
 We still recommend using some kind of barometric sensor (e.g. Stratux AHRS module).
 More information can be found [here](https://github.com/b3nn0/stratux/wiki/Altitudes-in-Stratux-EU)
 * By default, OGN and DeveloperMode is enabled, UAT is disabled
-* Merged Stratux Web-Radar for web-based traffic display by [TomBric](https://github.com/TomBric)
-* Added a map to the web interface that shows received traffic
-* Upgraded the RaspberryPi Debian system to the latest debian packages (RaspiOS Buster)
-* Hide Weather/Towers page if UAT is disabled
+* Several new features: Integrated traffic radar (by [TomBric](https://github.com/TomBric), online and offline traffic map and much more
+* Updated RaspberryPi OS to Buster 64 bit, to support newer RaspberryPis as well
 * Added a special "Skydemon wonky GDL90 parser" workaround to reduce Skydemons constant detection of very short disconnects (see below)
 * Support for NMEA output (including PFLAA/PFLAU traffic messages) via TCP Port 2000 and [serial](https://github.com/b3nn0/stratux/wiki/Stratux-Serial-output-for-EFIS's-that-support-GDL90-or-Flarm-NMEA-over-serial)
 * Estimation of Mode C/S target distance by signal strength, transmission of bearingless targets via NMEA and GDL90
 * Support for changing the Stratux's IP address
 * Possibility to enter multiple ownship transponder HEX codes, Stratux will automatically decide which of these are actually you.
 This is useful if you have multiple aircraft that you regularly fly with (e.g. add all club aircraft)
 * X-Plane 11 compatible output for EFBs that support simulator input (experimental, unsupported.
 Might make it possible to connect Garmin Pilot).
 Based on original work by 0x74-0x62
-* Support for external devices that provide NMEA with traffic, such as OGN Tracker, SoftRF or potentially a FLARM mouse (only tested with some devices.
-Your milage may vary)
 * Support for WiFi Direct connection to make it possible to let Android have mobile data connection while connected to the Stratux
-* Support for up to three SDRs
-* Support for the RaspberryPi 3B+ and 4B
-* Many more smaller tweaks all over the place
+* Many more small features, bug fixes and tweaks all over the place

 ## Building the Europe Edition
 Due to the modular nature of Stratux, there are many possibilities how you can build it to your needs.